KC-7/python-quiz/README.md

 ## About: 📜

-This terminal quiz app was built using Python to demonstrate a wide range of different functions.
+This terminal quiz app was built using Python to learn a wide range of different functions.
 The quiz takes the user's name, provides a series of questions and options and provides a final result at the end of the quiz.
 Each user input is validated to ensure the data is in the correct format.
 A google spreadsheet is linked to the app to keep track of the usernames and scores, the info is sent on completion of the quiz.